 The word meditate has a certain tone of being something very formal that you need to be led through, and only if you are a yogi.
 But really, what is meditation?
 If we break meditation down into its fundamental form, the overwhelming technical concept loses its exclusive tone.
 Meditation is simply a practice of calming the mind … whew – feel better?

 Hatha Yoga – the physical postures – was introduced to prepare the body for meditation.
-It may be useful for you to first do yoga or some kind of intense exercise that will allow your body to settle into a seated position.
+It may be useful for you to first do yoga or some kind of physical movement that will allow your body to settle into a seated position.
 However, it is not necessary.